FMCorz/moodle-block_xp/README.md

 This block listens to events triggered in Moodle and captures some according to pre-defined rules.
 It then attributes experience points based on the information contained in the event.
 For more information about the events, refer to the [documentation](http://docs.moodle.org/dev/Event_2#Information_contained_in_events).

 Only the users with the capability _block/xp:earnxp_ can earn experience points.
 This capability is given by default to students.
-Actions triggered by guests, non-logged in users or administrators are ignored.
+Also actions triggered by guests, non-logged in users or administrators are ignored.

-The following actions are also __ignored__:
+The following events are always __ignored__:

 - Events from another context than course or module
 - Events having another _educational level_ than _participating_
-- Assessable submitted or uploaded events
-- Delete events

-Then, this is the default experience __point attribution__:

-- Create event: 45 points
-- Read event: 9 points
-- Update event: 3 points
+The rest is up to you.
+By default the plugin comes with a minimal set of rules to attribute experience points to actions, and to ignore some redundant ones.
+Visit the _Rules_ page in the plugin itself to view or override them.

 Restricting access based on students' levels
 --------------------------------------------